NikhilNarayana/FRC-YouTube-Uploader/README.md

 ### File Name Examples

 File names are determined through substrings, you need the base of the match type and the match number at a minimum.
 Is this bad code design?
-Proabbly but it works and covers all known cases.
+Probably but it works and covers all known cases.
 Additionally all file names can be lowercase.
 Bases:

     Qualification -> qual